Basithmn/UselessProject2.0/README.md

 - Member 2: Geethul Krishna G D - RIT Kottayam

 ### Project Description
 This fullscreen Pygame maze game uses PyAutoGUI to tug your snail emoji 🐌 cursor back to the start upon any wall collision.
 Navigate the labyrinth by mouse, reach the 🏁 finish flag, and trigger the 10‑second exit countdown.
 Purposefully low‑speed, high drama.
+The mouse pointer will be trapped in the game; we need to finish the game to escape.

 ### The Problem (that doesn't exist)
 Maze games reward strategy—too useful.
 Here, each micro‑mistake results in immediate reset.
 It’s a gamified metaphor for snail-paced frustration.